 Jonah’s Gourd Vine by Zora Neale Hurston (1934)

-Jonah’s Gourd Vine by Zora Neale Hurston (1891 – 1960) was this eminent author’s first novel, published in 1934.
-It’s the story of a Black plantation worker who aspires to be a preacher.
-Once he achieves his goal, he gives powerful sermons on Sundays, and the rest of the week indulges in much extramarital dallying with the women of his congregation.
+Jonah’s Gourd Vine was the first novel by Zora Neale Hurston (1891 – 1960), published in 1934.
+The central character is John Buddy Pearson, a Black plantation worker who aspires to be a preacher.
+Once he achieves his goal, he gives powerful sermons on Sundays, and the rest of the week indulges in extramarital dallying with the women of his congregation.

 After decades out of print, HarperCollins reissued Jonah’s Gourd Vine in 2008.
 From the publisher’s description: